-I'm happy to announce that my fourth novel, Her Sister's Tattoo, has been selected as a finalist in historical fiction for the Sarton Prize.
+I'm happy to announce that my fourth novel, Her Sister's Tattoo, was selected as a finalist in historical fiction for the Sarton Prize.
 I'm especially pleased because May Sarton is a favorite and much admired author.
 More information about the prize and its background is available here.

 Also very pleased that my review of Celia Jeffries' gorgeous debut novel is up on Mom Egg Review, here.

-I've signed the contract for my fifth novel, tentatively titled The Lost Women of Azalea Court, to be published in 2022, with my beloved Red Hen Press.
+My fifth novel, The Lost Women of Azalea Court, will be published in fall 2022, by my beloved Red Hen Press.

-Much of my energy this year is going into writing my first play.
-GRIDLOCK is a quasi-sequel to Her Sister's Tattoo, and I hope to have some news soon about how you can see it, on stage or online....
+Much of my energy this year is going into revising my first play.
+GRIDLOCK is a quasi-sequel to Her Sister's Tattoo, and I'm having a great time learning how to write a script for the theater.

 A literary late bloomer, Ellen Meeropol began seriously writing fiction in her fifties, but her first publications came much earlier.
 At age twelve, her essay, "I am a Square Dance Orphan," was published in a national square dance magazine and she wrote a monthly feature column for her high school newspaper in the Washington, D.C. area.
 Ellen studied art at Earlham College and the University of Michigan.